 M – “Make” the assumption that the person doesn’t know the policy.

-The following video also provides useful information on approaching a smoker.
+The following video also provides useful information on approaching someone not complying with the policy.

 If you need additional information or resources concerning SUNY Cortland’s Tobacco-Free Policy, please contact one of these offices at the College.